Haseeb-MernStack/Hotel-Booking-Website-Full-Stack-Project-in-Mern-Stack/README.md

-# Hotel Booking App (Full Stack)
+# QuickStay Hotel Website

-This project is a full-stack application for hotel booking, built using React.js for the frontend and a backend of your choice (e.g., Node.js, Express, etc.).
+This project, **QuickStay**, is a full-stack hotel booking application.
+Currently, I have built the frontend using **React.js**, **TailwindCSS**, and **Clerk** for authentication.
+The backend will be added in the future to make this project even more awesome!

 ## Project Routes

-Below is a list of updated routes used in the project:
+Below is a list of routes used in the project.
+You can check out the code for route setup in the `App.jsx` and `main.jsx` files.

 ### Frontend Routes